zuozhenggh/learning-library/data-management-library/mysql/mds-intro/launchmds/launchmds.md

 - Some Experience with MySQL Shell
 - Complete Lab 1: Create Local SSH Key

-## **STEP 1**: Create Compartment
+## **TASK 1**: Create Compartment

-You must have an OCI tenancy subscribed to your home region and enough limits configured for your tenancy to create a MySQL Database System.
+You must have an Oracle Cloud Infrastructure service (OCI) tenancy subscribed to your home region and enough limits configured for your tenancy to create a MySQL Database System.
 Make sure to log-in to the Console as an Administrator.

 1. Click the **Navigation Menu** in the upper left, navigate to **Identity & Security** and select **Compartments**.